Engin-Boot/capture-behavior-of-a-visit-counter-Rajmalbasha/needs-tech.md

-# visit-counter technical needs
+# visit-counter technical needs.

 Scenario: Recover across restarts of the serverthat runs the visit-counter.

   Given entry card is sensor input and data is stored on server.